Big Mouth Billy Bass: Design and features

-The fish is made of latex rubber with an internal plastic mechanical skeleton.
+The fish is made of a soft polyvinyl chloride with an internal plastic mechanical skeleton.
 At first glance, the product appears to be a mounted game fish.
 The item was conceived by a Gemmy Industries product development vice president following his visit to a Bass Pro Shop.
-The mounted fish turns its head towards a person, wiggles its tail on the trophy plaque, and sings cover songs, such as "Don't Worry, Be Happy" (1988) by Bobby McFerrin; and "Take Me to the River" (1974) by Al Green.
-Green claims he received more royalties from Big Mouth Billy Bass than from any other recordings of the song.
+The mounted fish turns its head, wiggles its tail on the trophy plaque, and sings cover songs, such as "Don't Worry, Be Happy" (1988) by Bobby McFerrin; and "Take Me to the River" (1974) by Al Green.
+Teenie Hodges, who co-wrote "Take Me to the River" with Green, said in a 2013 interview that he received more royalties from Big Mouth Billy Bass than from any other recordings of the song.

-The singing mechanism was originally activated by a motion sensor and was designed to startle a passerby.
-Eventually, a button was added to activate it.
-There have been many variants of Big Mouth Billy Bass produced by Gemmy.
-These use different types of game fish and aquatic animals.
-Variants include: Travis the Singing Trout, Cool Catfish, Rocky The Singing Lobster, and Lucky The Lobster.
+On the original prototype, the unit was solely activated by a motion sensor, designed to startle a passerby.
+In production, an additional button was added.